napierSLAM/Robot-Mapping/README.md

 Or if no obstacle was in range, then a random side was chosen (Code still to be uploaded to Robot-Mapping/obstacle_avoid/)

-This was a nice 'dumb' bot that acted as a POC for a noving bot
+This was a nice 'dumb' bot that acted as a POC for a moving bot

+But the purpose is a mapping bot which has different needs

+The bot needs awareness of where it is - either relative to starting position or using external info Easiest for basic is to make it relative

+So if it is relative to an arbitary start position, awareness needs to be maintained through 'traversing'

+# Traversing

+Traversing is recording heading and distance travelled.